About the American Rescue Plan (ARP)

 In August 2021, Tennessee’s Financial Stimulus Accountability Group (FSAG) dedicated $1.35 billion of Tennessee’s Fiscal Recovery Funds from the American Rescue Plan (ARP) to water, wastewater, and stormwater infrastructure projects.
 In September 2021, the US Treasury will release the Final Rule on eligible uses of the funds.

 The Tennessee Department of Environment and Conservation (TDEC) will award approximately $1 billion in the form of non-competitive grants to communities for eligible water, wastewater, and stormwater infrastructure projects as part of the Tennessee Water Infrastructure Investment Program.
 This summary pertains to these grants only.
 Roughly $350 million will be allocated towards state-initiated priority projects.
-During a later phase of this program, TDEC will launch a competitive granting program using any remaining funds.
+For more information, please refer to TDEC's Water Infrastructure Investment Plan.

 - Tennessee Department of Environment and Conservation (TDEC)